Sepp1st/nutrition-calculator/README.md

 > I decided not to create a reusable, adjustable function since it is rather complex.

 > [!NOTE]
-> - No function parameters.
+> - No function parameters since everything is input from terminal.
-> - Returns a float.
+> - Returns a float, the Maintainance Calories calculated.

 ### Macros_goal(Calories, P=25, C=40, F=35)
 > Nutrition can be generalized as 3 Macronutrients: Protein, Carbohydrate and Fat.
 First function with 4 parameters:
-1. Calories: Uses the calories calculated from __Maintainance_calories()__ on top.
+1. Calories: This parameter is *meant* for the calories calculated from **Maintainance_calories()** on top.
 2. (And 3&4) Your Macronutrient proportion of choice.
- The amount I recommended represents a balanced diet to support health.
+ The default amount I recommended represents my biased view of a balanced diet to support health.
 > [!NOTE]
 > - Adjust the proportions to your preferrence.
-> - Returns a list of 3 rounded integers.
+> - Returns a list of 3 *rounded* integers which are number of protein, carbohydrate and fat respectively in grams recommended for daily consumption.

 ### Data_handling(input, output, key)
-> This can be adjusted for other files, with a caveat I'll mention at the end.
+> **Handles** my dataset by processing from one csv file to make another.
+In my case, **group by mean** on food name.
 - Input is the parameter for the "raw" data CSV file.
-- Output is the name of the "summarized" data CSV file to create.
+- Output is the name of the "processed" data CSV file to create.
 - Key is the value which you want to "group" the data by.
-In my case, the "Description" column.
+In my case, the "Description" column which contains food name.
 > [!WARNING]
-> - The function only "process" data from column 1-5.
-> - You may need to get the source code in order to adjust this.
-> - No return value.
+> - This function have a possibility of messing up the data due to its rather simple methodologies.
+Indeed, the table *groups* foods by the first substring, splitted by regex.
+> - I used to get *out of the charts* nutritional values during the testing phase of this program.
+> - I believe it may still give a reliable glance overall for most of the food composition.

 ### Food_macros(weight, name, data)
-- Weight is the quantity of food in grams. _Provided that your data is food per 100g_.
+- Weight is the quantity of food in grams. *Provided that your data is food per 100g*.
-- Name is the food you wanted to calculate its nutritional value.
-Foods must be general enough to be processed since there are way too many types of food.
+- Name is the name of the food you wanted to calculate its nutritional value.
+Foods must be **general** enough to be processed since there are way too many types of food.
 You may check the Output File to see what it contains.
-- Data is the parameter, the Dict variable plugged in, that holds the data.
+- Data is the parameter, the Dict variable (containing key-value pairs) plugged in, that holds the data.
 This may seem tricky but it only takes one line of code to turn the file_reader to the data I used.
-- The function returns a 3-element list comprises of the protein, carb and fat content respectively.
-- Also includes the Exception in which the "food" was not inside the data.
+- Also includes the Exception in which the food *name* value was not inside the data.
 ```
 Turn file_reader to data demo:
 food_data_by_name={row[name]:row for row in reader}
 This turn each row of food to a Dict of rows in which keys are the names and values are the data itself.
 ```
 > [!NOTE]
-> Returns a 3-integer list.
+> Returns a 3-integer list of the protein, carb and fat content respectively.

 ### Macros_left(protein, carb, fat)
 - Each parameter is the number of macronutrients away from the intended goal.